jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/psm.rst

    RCM point on Classic PSM cannula

 The PSMs are designed for minimally invasive surgeries and their workspace is fairly limited.
-Therefore it is very important to position them optimally to avoid hitting the physical joint limits.
+Therefore, it is very important to position them optimally to avoid hitting the physical joint limits.
 Ideally, when in zero position (i.e. each joint in the middle of their range), the instrument's shaft should be aligned to the normal on the "surface" of the patient.
-To simply, one can consider that the patient is a sphere and the entry points are placed are placed at different azimuth and altitude.
+To simply, one can consider that the patient is a sphere and the entry points are placed at different azimuth and altitude.

 .. figure:: /images/general/PSM-ECM-positions.jpg